hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_mountain_range_with_a_clear_blue_sky_dc4c9a47-990e-4c53-a36b-3d1f1eeb3f30-0_0.content.md

 ## Contact Us

 Have questions or feedback?
 We'd love to hear from you!
-Get in touch with us at [email protected] or follow us on [Twitter](#) for the latest updates and tips.
+Get in touch with us at me@pavolhejny.com or follow us on [Twitter](#) for the latest updates and tips.

 Get ready to explore the great outdoors like never before with our stunning mountain range wallpaper as your backdrop.
 Let's go on an adventure together!